M.P. D16.6 - 7th Subdivision -

 NEW 02-08-2010 Left: Another view of the West Baden depot.
 Right: One of the common floods which occur from time to time. -Pete Pedigo Collection-

 West Baden freight house, date unknown.
 One of the great shots from the Charles Huffer CD collection, available from the Monon Railroad Historical-Technical Society.
-Visit their Company Store and order a copy.

 Left: Right of way shot French Lick Branch mainline and the West Baden depot.
 Right: Looking East, or towards Paoli along the mainline of the French Lick Branch.